 Korean Web Drama

-K-dramas typically last around 60 minutes per episode which may be a bit long for others to view in one sitting.
-Luckily, a Korean web drama usually lasts between 5 to 30 minutes only but still provides similar good quality to the longer ones.
+K-dramas typically last around 60 minutes per episode, which may be a bit long for others to view in one sitting.
+Luckily, a Korean web drama usually lasts between 5 to 30 minutes but still provides similar good quality to the longer ones.

 A video or an episode of this type is accessible on channels on platforms such as V-Live.
 Love Playlist, A-Teen, Queen of the Ring, and The Way I Hate You are some of the dramas in this genre that you can stream.